Rockbridge Academy Blog

 Plan for those busy first weeks of school.
 The first month of school is full of new classes, teachers, friends, and experiences – and all that newness can be exhausting!
 Routines may help to maintain peace and order in your family life.
 Designate a place for everyone to put backpacks, lunchboxes, water bottles, and coats at the end of the day.
 Create a homework space with plenty of school supplies on hand.
 Limit screen time and assign chores so that everyone is working together.

-Note these important dates!
+Note these important events!
 Orientations are also a great way to prepare for the school year!
-We hope to see you at New Grammar Parent Orientation (August 26), Grammar Sneak a Peek (September 2), and Kindergarten Orientation (September 7).
+We hope to see you at New Grammar Parent Orientation, Grammar Sneak-a-Peek, and Kindergarten Orientations.

-Monica Ault serves as the Upper School Administrative Assistant at Rockbridge and has been a Rockbridge parent for 19 years.
+Monica Ault serves as the Upper School Administrative Assistant at Rockbridge and has been a Rockbridge parent for over 20 years.
 Being a mom is her favorite activity, but she also loves museums, theater, and coffee with a good friend or a good book.

 Summer Wonder